Birgit Sippel

 Birgit Sippel (born 29 January 1960) is a German politician who has been serving as a Member of the European Parliament (MEP) since 2009.
 She is a member of the Social Democratic Party, part of the Party of European Socialists.

 Political career

 Beginnings

 In 1982, Sippel joined the Socialist Youth of Germany "Die Falken", belonging to the International Falcon Movement, and was engaged up to the district level.
 That same year, she also joined the Social-Democratic Party of Germany (SPD) and was soon involved in the local party branch in Neheim.
 In 1983, she also joined the German Industrial Union of Metalworkers (IG Metall), in which she served i. a. as employee representative.
 From 1994 to 2004, she served as member of the city council of Arnsberg for the SPD.

-Apart from her commitment at local level, Sippel was member of the SPD's National Council from 1996 to 2010 and, since 2010, has been member of the party's council and presidium in the federal state of North Rhine-Westfalia under the leadership of chairwoman Hannelore Kraft.
+Apart from her commitment at the local level, Sippel was member of the SPD's National Council from 1996 to 2010 and, since 2010, has been member of the party's council, and presidium in the federal state of North Rhine-Westphalia under the leadership of chairwoman Hannelore Kraft.